-- 24.7 Timing If the foul upon which the penalty shot is based occurs during actual playing time, the penalty shot shall be awarded and taken immediately in the usual manner notwithstanding any delay occasioned by a slow whistle by the Referee to allow play to continue until the attacking side has lost possession of the puck to the defending side, which delay results in the expiry of the regular playing time in any period.
-The time required for the taking of a penalty shot shall not be included in the regular playing time or overtime. - 24.8 Penalty Shot Criteria There are four (4) specific conditions that must be met in order for the Referee to award a penalty shot for a player being fouled from behind.
-They are: - (i) The infraction must have taken place in the neutral zone or attacking zone, (i.e. over the puck carrier's own blue line); - (ii) The infraction must have been committed from behind; - (iii) The player in possession and control (or, in the judgment of the Referee, clearly would have obtained possession and control of the puck) must have been denied a reasonable chance to score(the fact that he got a shot off does not automatically eliminate this play from the penalty shot consideration criteria.
-If the foul was from behind and he was denied a "more" reasonable scoring opportunity due to the foul, then the penalty shot should be awarded);
+There are four (4) specific conditions that must be met in order for the Referee to award a penalty shot for a player being fouled from behind.
+They are:

+- The infraction must have taken place in the neutral zone or attacking zone, (i.e. over the puck carrier's own blue line); - (ii) The infraction must have been committed from behind: - (iii) The player in possession and control (or, in the judgment of the Referee, clearly would have obtained possession and control of the puck) must have been denied a reasonable chance to score (the fact that he got a shot off does not automatically eliminate this play from the penalty shot consideration criteria.
+If the infraction was from behind and he was denied a "more" reasonable scoring opportunity due to the infraction, then the penalty shot should be awarded);